Who are Scotland’s present day clan chiefs?

 Now known as Moncreiffe of that Ilk after his clan link was recognised by the Lord Lyon, he is also the feudal baron of Easter Moncreiffe, the clan seat, in Perthshire.

-Schooled at Eton and Oxford University, Moncreiffe is also a Freeeman of the City of London and a Liverymam of the Worshipful Company of Fishmongers.
+Schooled at Eton and Oxford University, Moncreiffe is also a Freeman of the City of London and a Liverymam of the Worshipful Company of Fishmongers.

 A father-of-six, he now lives in the Channel Islands.